aaroncoyner/dissertateOHSU/README.md

 The first, and most important file, is the only file you’ll knit.
 It is the main .Rmd file, and will be named whatever you have assigned as the template name.
-The header YAML in this file looks like this:
+The header YAML and document options in this file looks like this:

 <img src="inst/template.png" align="center" width="70%"/>

 Most of it contains pieces that, if you’ve used somewhat more advanced RMarkdown, you are probably familiar with.
 These include the title, author, output, bibliography, and nocite.
 The documentation for this can be found at RMarkdown’s website.
-The other pieces are more rare but still documented as useful YAML options in RMarkdown.
-Among these,
-documentclass: DissertateOHSU is important.
-This pulls information from another file called DissertateOHSU.cls, which ultimately controls much of the formatting of the outputted PDF file.
-This file was made particularly to match the specified formatting for Oregon Health & Science University (thus the dissertateOHSU name) and thus won’t be a perfect fit for all the other universities.
-My guess is that it is a great starting point for you to match your own situation’s guidelines.

 This file has comments throughout to highlight what each section is doing.
 It includes the formatting of the title page as well.
-Using the
-Params: section of the YAML, the title page is populated with the information put there.
-It does this as, while knitting, a file called preamble.tex is written through a function that is found early in the RMarkdown file.
+Using the `setup` section, the title page is populated with the information put there.
+It does this as, while knitting, a file called preamble.Rmd is written through a function that is found early in the RMarkdown file.
 This function comes through the dissertateOHSU R package on GitHub (download with devtools::install\_github(“aaroncoyner/dissertateOHSU”)).
 After installing the package, I recommend using the template to get going using the approach shown below:

 Open up a new RMarkdown file: